Types of Underwriting Commitments

 Exam Tip: Gotchas

-- Plain best efforts (no contingency) does NOT trigger escrow.
-The escrow requirement covered in the contingency section flows from the contingency promise (AON or mini-max), not from the agent structure itself.
+• Plain best efforts (no contingency) still falls under the investor-payment rule, just through its simpler "promptly transmit" path, not the escrow/segregation path.
+The escrow path covered in the contingency section flows from the contingency promise (AON or mini-max), not from the agent structure itself.

 AON and mini-max are best-efforts variants with a contingency: the deal closes only if a specified minimum dollar amount or share count is placed by a stated deadline.

-- Both trigger the SEC contingency offering rules (covered in the next section): the prohibited-representations rule polices the contingency promise, and the escrow rule controls how investor funds must be held while the contingency is open
+• Both trigger the SEC contingency offering rules (covered in the next section): the prohibited-representations rule polices the contingency promise, and the investor-payment rule's escrow/segregation path controls how investor funds must be held while the contingency is open

 Exam Tip: Gotchas